top of page

 The EPA has objected to the proposed permit for discharges from the City of Asheboro Wastewater Treatment Plant.
 Right now, Asheboro accepts untreated wastewater from a plastic manufacturer called StarPet, which is then released into the Cape Fear River and our drinking water.

-This wastewater contains a chemical called 1,4 dioxane, which is a known human carcinogen, and it has been measured in the finished drinking water leaving the Sweeney plant at high concentrations with startling regularity.
 The NCDEQ is allowing the city to use a toothless discharge permit due to a ruling by a judge, and now, after a lawsuit by the Southern Environmental Law Center arguing for stronger regulation, the EPA is stepping in to (hopefully) keep our water safe.

-encore's John Wolfe joined Cape Fear River Watch's Kemp Burdette to provide public comments at the meeting and here's how it went:
+encore's John Wolfe joined Cape Fear River Watch's Kemp Burdette to provide public comments at the meeting and you can click HERE to watch the entire public hearing.

 How to Provide a Public Comment